-Avoid pushing a yoga stretch beyond your range of motion.
-Instead, focus on moving with control and strength through your range of motion.
+Runners will get the most benefit from improving their mobility over flexibility.
+Mobility is the ability to move through your full range of motion.
+(Learn more here about why runners do not need flexibility.)
+During yoga, focus on moving with control and strength through your range of motion.
 If a pose feels like too much, modify it with a yoga block or other stabilizer.

 Fitting yoga into your training – in addition to running and lifting – may seem like a lot.
-You do not need to do hours of yoga a day (or even week!) as a runner!
+You do not need to do hours of yoga per day (or even hours per week) as a runner!
 Of course, you can engage in longer practices if you enjoy them.
-However, do not discount short practices when done consistently – they can make a tremendous difference!
+However, do not discount short practices; when done consistently, short efforts can yield significant benefits to the mind and body.
 Even a 10 minute post-run routine (such as this popular routine from Yoga with Adriene) can yield benefits if you complete it a few times per week.
 (Read more on how to fit in everything here!)

 In conclusion?
 If you like yoga, do it!
-If you have no desire to, no need to worry; you can still run your best without yoga.
+If you have no desire to, there is no need to add yoga to your routine.
+You can still run your best without yoga.